sonjageorgievska/current/proposals/visualization.md

 Visualization SIG

 ## Which two persons will act as SIG Lead?
-Maarten van Meersbergen
+- Maarten van Meersbergen
+- Paul Meelis (SURF/Sara)
-Jaro Camphuijsen
+- Jaro Camphuijsen

 ## What is the SIG’s mission?
 The mission of the Visualization SIG is summarized as follows: